In this tutorial, we will learn how to install React JS in Windows.

 index.js is the js invocation point for react app.This index.js is linked with the App.js, which is responsible for showing the content in the browser.
 That’s what we see on the demo page.

 Let’s edit the App.js by going to line 10 and adding the following code

 The code will be auto refreshed in the browser, after compiling.

 So, now feel free to change messages and alter the page layout and structure for experimentation.

 If you are familiar with CSS, you may also change the page style using App.css and tinker with the code as well.

 In this tutorial, we have introduced you to React JS.
 Its impact in terms of building modern front end interfaces using component-based architecture is significant.
 We have also touched upon the concept of states, immutability and pure functions.

 We have got a brief introduction to the Node.js server and NPM modules, the capabilities of Node.js server and the power of the open source community in the npmjs.com.

-To install React, Node.js installation is a prerequisite.
+To install React in Windows, Node.js installation is a prerequisite.

 There are various methods for installation.
 Once we have installed Node.js, React can be installed either by npm commands or by using the create-react-app module.